shmilee/arch-time-backup/README.md

 Usage: atb.sh [OPTION]... <[USER@HOST:]SOURCE_DIR> <[USER@HOST:]DESTINATION>

 Options:
-  -p, --profile </local/path/to/profile>
+  -p, --profile </local/path/to/profile or profile-name>
                         Specify a backup profile.
+Set a file path or a <profile-name>.
                         The profile can be used to set BACKUP_MODE, SOURCE_DIR, DESTINATION, the binary and flags of ssh and rsync, expiration strategy, auto-expire and filter rules for backup files.
+                        Atb looks for the <profile-name>.prf file in /home/USER/.atb.
   --ssh-get-flags       Display the default SSH flags that are used for backup and exit.
   --ssh-set-flags       Set the SSH flags that are used for backup.
   --ssh-append-flags    Append the SSH flags that are going to be used for backup.